Advancing NIH’s Mission Through a Unified Strategy

 Priorities:

 This document has been prepared in furtherance of the NIH Director’s responsibility to provide the overall direction of NIH, to establish and implement general policies respecting the management and operation of NIH programs and activities, and to coordinate and oversee the operation of NIH’s institutes, centers, and offices.
 See 42 U.S.C. § 282(b)(1) & (2).
 Please note that this is not an exhaustive list of all agency priorities.
-This document is intended to clarify specific issues that currently require additional guidance.
+This document is intended to clarify specific issues that may require additional guidance.
 NIH continues to support projects across the full spectrum of biomedical research topics.
-Through an executive order on Gold-Standard Science and the Make America Healthy Again Commission Report, the President has directed the NIH to close critical research gaps and guide efforts to better combat chronic disease in America and improve the health of all Americans through gold-standard science.
+Through an executive order, Restoring Gold Standard Science, and the Make America Healthy Again Commission Strategy, the President has directed the NIH to close critical research gaps and guide efforts to better combat chronic disease in America and improve the health of all Americans through gold-standard science.
 To meet these requirements and fulfill our mission, NIH is prioritizing research in the following areas:

 Training future biomedical scientists:

-NIH training programs should focus on training future physicians and scientists to lead American preeminence in biomedical research in the 21stcentury.
+NIH training programs should focus on training future physicians and scientists to lead American preeminence in biomedical research in the 21st century.
 Programs should allow trainees to design and conduct the highest quality scientific studies.
-Importantly, these programs should be based on merit, follow civil rights law, and not discriminate against anyone.
-NIH and the institutions we support must also uphold safe, equal, and healthy working and learning conditions conducive to high-quality research and free inquiry.
+Importantly, these programs should be based on merit, follow civil rights law, and tolerate no unlawful discrimination.
+NIH and the institutions we support must also uphold safe, fair, and healthy working and learning conditions conducive to high-quality research and free inquiry.

 Replication and reproducibility: